-Matt Healy: Malaysia LGBT community angry over 'white saviour stunt'
+Matty Healy: Malaysia LGBT community angry at 1975 'white saviour stunt'

 - Published

-British pop singer Matt Healy's protest stunt at a concert in Malaysia has sparked fury from LGBT activists and allies in the country.
+British pop singer Matty Healy's protest stunt at a concert in Malaysia has sparked fury from LGBT activists and allies in the country.

 Many have described the 1975 singer's sweary rant at the Malaysian government - and kiss with a male bandmate - as an act of "performative activism" that would make their lives even harder.